Leveraging Digital Marketing for Career Development | FE News

 Katie’s apprenticeship journey demonstrates how gaining formal qualifications can open new career pathways, boost confidence, and increase impact in roles that matter.

-“At the end of the day, the qualification opened doors for me and gave me confidence,”
+‘At the end of the day, the qualification opened doors for me and gave me confidence,’ Katie concludes.

 Following the acquisition of ISA Training, Haddon Training and Aspire 2Be, the Educ8 Training Group now offers an expanded portfolio of learning and skills development opportunities across Wales and the wider UK.